ftsrg/ingraph/README.md

   * **Solution:** go to **Window** | **Preferences** | **General** | **Workspace** and set **Text file encoding** | **UTF-8**

 * Xtend classes do not compile

   * **Problem:** Xtend classes do not compile due to character encoding errors.
   * **Solution:** change the character encoding to **UTF-8** (preferably for the whole workspace, in **Window** | **Preferences** | **General** | **Workspace** | **Text file encoding**).

+  * **Problem:** Xtend classes cannot resolve imports
+  * **Solution:** avoid mixing Xtend code with other languages in a single project, e.g. do not mix Xtend and Scala, or Xtend and Java source files.

 * Gradle error

   * **Problem:** during import, you may encounter the following error:

     ```